NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 #define NRF_SDH_BLE_VS_UUID_COUNT 1
 ```

 Now, adding a vendor-specific UUID to the BLE stack results in the RAM requirement of the SoftDevice increasing, which we need to take into account.
-Click "Options for Target" in Keil and modify the Read/Write Memory Areas so that IRAM1 has the start address 0x200020F0 and size 0xDF10, as shown in the screenshot below
 <!---
 - [ ] Optional: Add section where the function of app_ram_base since its useful for debugging.
 --->